top of page

 1. Explanations for withheld feedback will not be discussed; withheld feedback will not be released.

-10. Fests are individual competitions; entries must be completed solely by the writer alone.
+10. Fests are individual competitions; entries must be completed solely by the writer alone, during the 72-hour writing period.
 Editors, beta readers, test groups, etc, during any phase of the writing process before submission are not permitted for any reason.

 a.
 Minor exception: participants under the age of 18 may receive assistance from a parent or guardian concerning formatting and submitting their entry on time.
 We strongly discourage parents from influencing story content, plot, and other aspects.